openaccessapp/Documentation/places.md

 ### Benefits for Visitors

+**Focused on their needs.** Free.
+No ads.
+Focused on the needs of everybody, also on marginal groups.

+**Discovery of places which take Covid seriously.**

 ## Implementation Process

 This chapter describes the current implementation process of AccessApp at a venue.
 It is important to understand, that AccessApp is driven by place-centricity and visitor-centricity and the AccessApp crew and community are focused on understanding their minute needs and focus on supporting them in the best possible way.